agrikatheprogrammer/CS146/LABS/LAB8/README.md

 * Time Complexity: The time complexity of this dynamic programming solution is O(coins.length * amount), where coins.length is the number of coin denominations and amount is the target amount.
 * Space Complexity: The space complexity is also O(coins.length * amount) due to the use of the tab array.

+# ALTERNATIVE Greedy Approach for Coin Change Problem
+## Overview
+The coin change problem is a classic algorithmic problem where the objective is to find the minimum number of coins needed to make up a given amount.
+The greedy approach is one way to tackle this problem, where at each step, we choose the largest possible coin denomination that can fit into the remaining amount.

+## Approach: Modified Greedy Algorithm with Backtracking
+* Sort Coins: Sort the available coin denominations in descending order.
+This allows us to start with the largest denomination first.
+* Backtracking: Use a recursive backtracking approach to try all possible combinations of coins.
+At each step:

+    Determine the maximum number of the current coin denomination that can fit into the remaining amount.
+Recursively explore all possible combinations with the remaining coins and remaining amount.
+* Result: Return the minimum count of coins needed if a solution is found.
+If no solution is possible, return -1.

+## Complexity Analysis

+* Time Complexity: The time complexity of the greedy approach with backtracking depends on the number of coins and the target amount.
+In the worst case, it can be exponential, making it less efficient compared to dynamic programming.
+* Space Complexity: The space complexity is determined by the recursion depth, which is related to the number of coins and the target amount.